MostAwesomeDude/construct/docs/compilation.rst

 Compilation feature
 ======================

-.. warning:: This feature is mostly implemented but still lacking Cython, which would make it a lot faster.
-Consider this a work in progress.
+.. warning:: This feature is fully implemented but may not be fully mature.

 Overall
 =========

-Construct 2.9 adds an experimental feature: compiling user made constructs into faster (but less feature-rich) code.
-If you are familiar with Kaitai Struct, an alternative framework to Construct, Kaitai compiles yaml-based schemas into Python modules.
-Construct on the other hand, defines schemas in Python and compiles them into also Python modules.
-Once you define a construct, you can use it to parse and build strings without compilation.
+Construct 2.9 adds an experimental feature: compiling user made constructs into much faster (but less feature-rich) code.
+If you are familiar with Kaitai Struct, an alternative framework to Construct, Kaitai compiles yaml-based schemas into pure Python modules.
+Construct on the other hand, defines schemas in pure Python and compiles them into Cython-powered python modules.
+Once you define a construct, you can use it to parse and build blobs without compilation.
 Compilation has only one purpose: performance.
 Compiled constructs cannot do anything more than original constructs, in fact, they have restricted capabilities (some classes do not compile, or compile only under certain circumstances).

 It should be made clear that currently the compiler supports only parsing.
 Building and sizeof are deferred to original constructs, from which a compiled instance was made.
-Building support may be added in the future.
+Building support may be added in the future, depending on popularity of this feature.
 In that sense, perhaps the documentation should use the term "compiled parser" rather than "compiled construct".

 Requirements
 ---------------

-Compilation feature requires Construct 2.9 and Python 3.6.
-More importantly, you should manually inspect the generated code for correctness and have a test suite of your own.
+Compilation feature requires Construct 2.9 and Python 3.6 and Cython module.
+More importantly, you should have a test suite of your own.
 Construct aims to be reliable, but the compiler makes some undocumented assumptions, and generates a code that "takes shortcuts".
+Since few checks are ommited by generated code, you should not use it to parse corrupted data.

 Restrictions